Everything you need to know before traveling to Denmark for a live football experience.

 Vendsyssel Forenede Fodboldklubber is the full name of the club and has taken its name from the surrounding region, called Vendsyssel.
 The club was founded in 2013, making it the youngest in the Superliga.
 It was formerly known first as Hjørring IF (from 1919) and then FC Hjørring (from 2006).

-The 2018/2019 season is the first ever season for the club in the Danish Superliga, playing their home games at Nord Energi Arena in the city of Hjørring.
+The 2018/2019 season was the first and so far only season for the club in the Danish Superliga, playing their home games at Nord Energi Arena in the city of Hjørring.

 Hjørring is the most northern of all the cities in the Superliga, situated 45 kilometres north of Aalborg and has 26.000 inhabitants.